votingworks/electionguard-kotlin-multiplatform/docs/ProtoSerializationSpec2.md

 # 🗳 Election Record serialization (proposed specification)

-draft 3/22/2022 for proto_version = 2.0.0 (MAJOR.MINOR.PATCH)
+draft 4/3/2022 for proto_version = 2.0.0 (MAJOR.MINOR.PATCH)

-This covers only the election record, and not any serialized classes used in remote procedure calls.
+This covers only the election record, and not any serialized classes used in remote procedure calls or private data.

 Notes